sctincman/cljs-game/doc/notes.md

 I think the best way to do this is to have a "propogate" event that has a ":target :all" and delta-t.

 That seems messy, perhaps each event can be tagged with the time it was emitted, and then also the time it was processed?

+## Input and FSM

+How do we model behavior with signals?

+button input arrives, move from standing to running

+Input ->
+Entity -> movement system -> Entity (velocity set)

+(cyclic procedures? check how CLJs does watches)

+# ECS and Signals
+Systems are signal driven, state and data stored in entity.

+Components cannot update other components, but must trigger signals (no need to worry about a large mutable state between systems, and no need to worry how to thread a immutable object through spaghetti code)

+Component and Entity implement signals?